-Lat 9° 26' 36S Long 147° 13' 12E 7 Mile Drome (Jackson) is located to the north of Port Moresby.
-Known as "7 Mile" because it was roughly seven miles from town.
-Also known as "Jackson Drome" or "Jackson Airport".
+Lat 9° 26' 36S Long 147° 13' 12E 7 Mile Drome is located to the northeast of Port Moresby inland from the southern coast of New Guinea.
+During World War II, known as "7 Mile" or "7 Mile Drone" or "7-Mile" because it was roughly seven miles north of north of Port Moresby.
+After late April 1942, renamed "Jackson Drome" in honor of Royal Australian Air Force (RAAF) Squadron Leader

-A prewar airstrip with two parallel runways.
-American B-17 Flying Fortresses used the airfield en route to Clark Field on September 9, 1941.
-During the war, it was further expanded and improved by the Australians and Americans.
+Built prewar with two parallel runways.
+On September 9, 1941 U. S. Army Air Force (USAAF) B-17 Flying Fortresses landed at 7 Mile Drome while en route to Clark Field in the Philippines.
+During the Pacific War, 7 Mile Drome was further expanded and improved by both the Australian and American personnel.

 World War II Pacific Theatre History

-further developed.
+further expanded and developed for military purposes.
 Revetment were constructed to protect parked aircraft and defenses.
 A network of taxiways

 between 7-Mile Drome (Jackson) and 5 Mile Drome (Wards) made it possible to taxi between the two airfields.